polyfy/polylith/readme.md

 ```
 <img src="images/testing-info-7.png" width="30%">

-Now all the brick tests are marked to be executed, except for the `development` environment.
+Now all the brick tests are marked to be executed, except for the `development` project.
 To include dev, also add `:dev`:
 ```sh
 poly info :all-bricks :dev
 ```
 <img src="images/testing-info-8.png" width="30%">

-To include all brick and environment tests (except `dev`) we can type:
+To include all brick and project tests (except `dev`) we can type:
 ```sh
 poly info :all
 ```